TRPG0/BRC-Archipelago/package/README.md

-## Archipelago (RC)
+## Archipelago

 ### What is this?

-This is a randomizer for Bomb Rush Cyberfunk made to work with the [Archipelago](http://archipelago.gg:24242/) collection of randomizers, meaning that it can be played solo or in a multiworld with any of the other [supported games](http://archipelago.gg:24242/games) that Archipelago is compatible with.
+This is a randomizer for Bomb Rush Cyberfunk made to work with the [Archipelago](http://archipelago.gg/) collection of randomizers, meaning that it can be played solo or in a multiworld with any of the other [supported games](http://archipelago.gg/games) that Archipelago is compatible with.

 ### What does randomization do in this game?